 On May 20, then Super-Cyclone Amphan made landfall, hitting regions of Bangladesh and India particularly hard.
-It is the strongest cyclone to form in the Bay of Bengal since 1999.
-Some 100 people have died, and nearly 10 million people across the region are estimated to have been affected.
+It is the strongest cyclone to have formed in the Bay of Bengal since 1999.
+Some 100 people died, and nearly 10 million people across the region are estimated to have been affected.
 Islamic Relief teams in the area responded immediately to get emergency food aid and other essential items to vulnerable communities.

-Islamic Relief USA has launched this emergency to support critical relief efforts for our sisters and brothers across the region.
+Islamic Relief USA launched this emergency to support critical relief efforts for our sisters and brothers across the region.
 Please remember them in your dua and in your donations.

 India’s vast population size and rapid growth mean that while the percent of Indians living in poverty has fallen, the absolute number of individuals living in poverty in India’s poorest states has actually increased.

 That coupled with the region being prone to natural disasters like monsoons and floods means that hundreds of thousands of people face displacement, injury, or worse.